RichardPar/EFR32MG21_GenericFirmware/README.md

 |NCP UART TX| PB1|
 |NCP UART RX|PB0|

-PB00/UART_BUTTON_RESET is bootloader activiation pin/button
+BUTTON_RESET is bootloader activiation pin/button
 Version: x.xx.x
 DCDC

 Use "1. upload gbl" and "xmodem(128 byte)" to send bootloader ota file to device.

+You can use SiLabs univeral flasher to update the file..
+This is tested and working with HomeAssistant SILabs Multi-Protocol